 History: This industrial poise lamp was used for a long time in the Antwerp (Belgium) diamond industry.
-Below some pictures of a catalogue from the 1960s.
+Below some pictures of a catalogue from the sixties.

 These industrial desk lamps were made for many years.
 Regrettably, an email for more information about this lamp was not answered.

 The Dazor company was founded in 1938 by Harry Dazey and Washington University professor Albert Perbal.
-The precision-balanced “Floating-Arm” revolutionized the task lighting industry in the 1940’s.
+The precision-balanced “Floating-Arm” revolutionised the task lighting industry in the 1940s.
 Dazor was also the first fluorescent lamp manufacturer to combine the technology of the portable task light with fluorescent light bulbs.
 They still produce similar lighting.

 Lamps in the movies!

 Several Dazor Floating Fixture clamp work lamps were used as a prop in the 1975 American political thriller film Three Days of the Condor.
 A film directed by Sydney Pollack starring Robert Redford and Faye Dunaway.

 A Dazor Floating Fixture 2324 work lamp was used as a prop in the 2013 black comedy crime film The Family.
 Starring Robert De Niro, Michelle Pfeiffer and Tommy Lee Jones.
 The film is based on the French novel Malavita.